allenlr/ALRphase2-frontend/README.md

     - cloning backend: type from within the file you wish to clone to "git clone git@github.com:allenlr/ALRphase2-backend.git" in bash then hit enter.
 3. Navigate to the project directory:
-    - type "cd 'project-directory'" replacing project-directory with the directory name you wish to enter, then hit enter.
+    - type "cd 'project-directory' replacing project-directory with the directory name you wish to enter, then hit enter.
 4. Install the dependencies using NPM:
     - type "npm install" then hit enter.